 World Health Day, celebrated on the 7th of April every year, is sponsored by the WHO and several other health organizations.
 It is observed by all the member states of the World Health Organisation.
 This World Health Day, we're calling for action to eliminate health inequities, as part of a year-long global campaign to bring people together to build a fairer, healthier world.

-Vitamin E is a fat-soluble vitamin which in total has 8 compounds, of which only one compound is useful to humans.
-This is also known as alpha-tocopherol and plays a vital role in antioxidation process and is believed to improve the overall ageing process.
+Vitamin E is a fat-soluble vitamin that in total has 8 compounds, of which only one compound is useful to humans.
+This is also known as alpha-tocopherol and plays a vital role in the antioxidation process and is believed to improve the overall ageing process.

 Read on to know more about its benefits, functions, and sources.

 - Vitamin E that is absorbed by the intestine is transferred to the liver, from where only alpha-tocopherol gets re-released into the system in small amounts.
 So, if your diet contains the other 7 variants, they are excreted by the liver (not required in humans).

 - This active vitamin E controls the oxidation process in cells and prevents the release of free radicals, which is the culprit in all inflammatory processes.
 These can cause heart disease, diabetes, cancer, and stroke.
 This process is also accelerated by the environmental factors like pollution, UV rays, smoking, etc.

 - Vitamin E is also shown to dilate blood vessels and prevent platelet clogging.

 - Vitamin E is useful in preventing and treating diabetes and its related complications.
 Of note, diabetes is also considered as a chronic inflammatory process.

 - The nervous system diseases including Alzheimer’s, Parkinson’s, and epilepsy can benefit from Vitamin E. It reduces overall cognitive declines and helps in these disease conditions